Johannes-Berggren/firestore-to-bigquery-export/README.md

 * Your Firestore data model should be consistent.
 If a property of documents in the same collection have different data types, you'll get errors.
 * Patching existing BigQuery sets isn't supported (yet).
 To refresh your datasets, you can `deleteBigQueryTables()`, then `createBigQueryTables()` and then `copyCollectionsToBigQuery()`.
 * Changed your Firestore data model?
 Delete the corresponding BigQuery table and run `createBigQueryTables()` to create a table with a new schema.
-* When running this package via a Cloud Function, you may experience that your function times out if your Firestore is large.
+* When running this package via a Cloud Function, you may experience that your function times out if your Firestore is large, (Deadline Exceeded).
 You can then:
     * Increase the timeout for your Cloud Function in the [Google Cloud Platform Cloud Function Console](https://console.cloud.google.com/functions).
     * Run your function locally, using `firebase serve --only functions`.